Accountable-Machine-Intelligence/AICare/README.md

 # AICare
-The source code for paper *Mortality Prediction with Adaptive Feature Importance Recalibration for Peritoneal Dialysis Patients: a retrospective study on a real-world longitudinal follow-up dataset*
+The source code for paper *Mortality Prediction with Adaptive Feature Importance Recalibration for Peritoneal Dialysis Patients: a deep-learning-based study on a real-world longitudinal follow-up dataset*

-Thanks for interest in our work.
+In this work, our objective is to develop a deep learning model for a real-time, individualized, and interpretable mortality prediction model, AICare, for patients with Peritoneal Dialysis (PD).
+This study has collected 13,091 clinical follow-up visits and demographic data of 656 PD patients from Peking University Third Hospital, covering more than 12 years.
+There are about 20 visits recorded for each patient, with an average visit interval of 2.7 months and an average follow-up time of 4 years.
+To summarize:

+1)	Experiment results show that AICare achieves 81.6% AUROC (area under the receiver operating characteristic curve) on the mortality prediction task, which outperforms the state-of-the-art comparative deep learning models while simultaneously providing qualitative interpretability.
+2)	This study first provides a comprehensive elucidation of the relationship between the causes of mortality in patients with PD and clinical features based on an end-to-end deep learning model.
+3)	This study first reveals the pattern of variation in the importance of each feature in the mortality prediction and provides recommended reference value for most PD patients based on built-in interpretability, without any injection of human physicians' knowledge.
+4)	To further foster personalized clinical service, we develop a practical AI-Doctor interaction system to visualize the trajectory of patients' health status and risk indicators.

+Some online resources and the research overview figure are listed below:
+1)	We have made an abstract presentation video to introduce our work https://youtu.be/BZybN7U_nMs.
+2)	Our developed health trajectory visualization system with anonymous case studies is publicly available at http://47.93.42.104/A8.
+3)	Visualization of the importance of the features is available at http://47.93.42.104/statistics/feature.
+4)	Users can upload the data online to get the prediction results immediately http://47.93.42.104/predict or download the code to train the model based on their dataset offline https://github.com/Accountable-Machine-Intelligence/AICare.

 ## Overview